-If one or both of your parents need full-time care, you might think the obvious solution is for them to go into a care home.
+If one or both of your parents need full-time care, you might think the obvious solution is for them to go into one of the care homes in Shropshire.
 Fortunately, there is a much better alternative in the form of live-in care from Elder.
 Not only are older people much happier in their own homes, this type of elderly support is surprisingly affordable.

 What is ive-in care in Shropshire?

 Your loved one receives all the care and support they need from a carer who will move into their home with them and be on hand, 24-hours a day.
 A live-in carer will help with any personal care tasks that the older person finds difficult, but also assist with a range of everyday tasks in the home.
 They might do the laundry, go shopping, collect a prescription from the pharmacy, prepare meals and help with cleaning.
 If your loved one prefers to remain more independent, the carer can be as involved as is needed, leaving it to the individual to decide what assistance they require.

 The companionship that this type of care allows may be particularly important for older people living alone.
 Companion care can provide emotional support in many different situations, and because there is always someone in the house at night, many older people feel safer and more secure in their own home.
 Live-in care also provides you and other family members with much-needed peace of mind, especially if you live some distance away from your loved one or have other commitments that mean you are unable to be with them as much as you would like.